Key West Marine Park

 Public beach access to the 40-acre marine park is available at South Beach and Higgs Beach.
 Designated swimming and snorkeling areas are protected from boat and jet ski traffic by demarcation buoys, and the water is shallow and generally calm throughout the park.
 Except for the fishing area around the White Street Pier, the Marine Park is also a voluntary no harvest zone, which provides protection for fish and increases the amount of marine life that snorkelers may encounter in the area.

 As a veteran snorkeler of both salt and fresh waters in various parts of the world, I can promise that anytime you put a mask on and get underwater, you will encounter something new and interesting.
 Although it may not be the most far-flung and exotic dive site, the Key West Marine Park will offer rewards to snorkelers of every experience level.
-Its near shore waters are not only well worth exploring, they are so easily accessible that multiple visits would be highly recommended.
+It’s nearshore waters are not only well worth exploring, but they are also so easily accessible that multiple visits would be highly recommended.